-Students in pre-kindergarten through fourth grade attend Liberty Elementary, move on to Liberty Middle School for grades fifth through eight, and Liberty High School for grades nine through 12.
+Students in pre-kindergarten through grade 4 and attend Liberty Elementary, move on to Liberty Middle School for grades 5-8 and Liberty High School for grades 9-12.

 In partnership with parents and our community, the district strives to provide a comprehensive educational experience that is high quality, challenging and inspires all students to make a positive contribution to society.
 We partner with local universities, businesses and nonprofit organizations and engaged community leaders whenever possible to prepare our students for college, career and life.

 Liberty students have achieved their best performance under the toughest accountability standards in the state’s history.
 Graduation rates have been increasing and the district has embarked on graduation plans designed to meet the dynamic needs of the 21st century.